Germany–Turkey relations: Late 19th century and World War I

+The Ottoman Empire wanted an alliance with Germany because Germany was one of the few powers in Europe that did not seek Turkish territory, unlike Russia and Britain.
+Otto Von Bismarck visited the Ottoman Empire and declared himself a "friend of Muslims", and it was the German government's position that Turkey could be used to incite revolt in India, and could "tie up" the British army and navy.

+"Colmar von der Goltz, head of the German military mission from 1883 to 1895, trained Ottoman army officers and wrote textbooks for them."
+He also befriended many important members of the young Turks movement.

 The German proposals to build a railway system toward Baghdad alarmed the British, for it threatened British control over the links to India.
 However, these issues were peacefully resolved in February 1914, and did not play a role in the July Crisis that ended in the Great War.